-At the last inspection this key question was rated as good.
-At this inspection this key question remained the same.
+At the last inspection this key question was rated as requires improvement.
+At this inspection this key question has now improved to good.
 This meant people's outcomes were consistently good, and people's feedback confirmed this.

 Assessing people's needs and choices; delivering care in line with standards, guidance and the law